Josephine Talamantez: Creation and stewardship of Chicano Park

 In 1970, the California Highway Patrol announced they were planning to build a substation below the Coronado bridge, replacing a potential park area that was there.
 Local residents, including Talamantez, responded by staging a 12-day occupation and successfully demanded that the space be allowed to remain a park.
 Talamantez, who was 18 years old and a student at San Diego City College at the time, helped found the Chicano Park Steering Committee to negotiate with officials on behalf of the park.

 In 1973, Talamantez and others in the Steering Committee started discussing the addition of Mexican-American artwork to the park.
 Over the next 20 years, many pieces of artwork were added, including more than 70 murals by Chicano artists from across California, making the park the largest collection of murals in the United States.
 Other works of art in the park include sculptures, earthworks, and an architectural piece dedicated to the cultural heritage of the community.

 Talamantez is currently working towards opening a Chicano Park Museum and Cultural Center inside a nearby city-owned building that used to house the Cesar Chavez Continuing Education Center.

 Landmark status

 Talamantez successfully submitted the nomination of Chicano Park to the National Register in 2013.
-Talamantez and Manny Galaviz submitted the proposal that successfully included Chicano Park as a National Landmark due to its association with the Chicano Movementin 2016.
+Talamantez and Manny Galaviz submitted the proposal that successfully included Chicano Park as a National Landmark due to its association with the Chicano Movement in 2016.

 In 1997, Talamantez began the process of placing Chicano Park with its artwork and murals on the National Register in order to prevent the city from damaging the murals while retrofitting Coronado Bridge.
 Years later, Talamantez traveled to Washington, D.C. to make a case before a national review and advisory committee, and Chicano Park was successfully designated as a National Historic Landmark in December 2016.